s0ysau/Snakes_Game/README.md

 4. The newly revised list is than added to the locale storage and becomes the new data stored.

-<h5>Sprint Testing</h5>
-First Run:
-Regular game: pass
-Everything works as expected.

-Fixed:
-Nokia game - Game over loop fixed
-Borderless movement works.
-There might be some bugs.

-Regular game - bug when the snake crashes into the border fixed but removing audio files.

 <h2>Unsovled Problems/Bugs</h2>
+Nokia Stage:
-Nokia Stage - snake cannot bite itself when the head of snake is outside the grid.
+1. snake cannot bite itself when the head of snake is outside the grid.

-Fonts are not showing up on the GitHub pages.
+2. app crashes when snake is parallel to the edge then attemptes to move out of the grid.

-<h2>Future Features</h2>
+<h2>Ice box Features</h2>
 <ul>A stage using canvas</ul>
 <ul>A pause function</ul>
 <ul>A safe, unified way to consolidate High Scores data</ul>
+<ul>Mobile friendly, swipe features</ul>

 <h3>Nokia movement</h3>